-The contents of ICS 490 Special Topics in Information and Computer Sciences and of ICS 492 Seminar of Emerging Technologies vary from semester to semester.
+The contents of ICS 490 Special Topics in Information and Computer Sciences and of ICS 492 Seminar of Emerging Technologies vary from semester to semester, and may be taken more than once (with different topics for elective credit.
 Any specific offering of ICS 490 will state whether it may be applied as an elective.